-Every undeveloped or partially-developed, privately-pbc_brochure_04_22_2020owned parcel of land in the Core Preservation Area of the Central Pine Barrens and other areas specified in the Central Pine Barrens Comprehensive Land Use Plan is eligible to be considered for an allocation of credits.
+Every undeveloped or partially-developed, privately-owned parcel of land in the Core Preservation Area of the Central Pine Barrens and other areas specified in the Central Pine Barrens Comprehensive Land Use Plan is eligible to be considered for an allocation of credits.
 This does not mean that every parcel will automatically receive credits; evaluations of the appropriateness of an allocation are conducted on a parcel by-parcel basis.
 Each parcel is subject to an allocation formula specified in the land use plan.
 The formula takes into consideration the existing use of the parcel, whether it is partially improved, and whether permits have been issued that would allow the parcel to be developed.

 Credit Allocation Process